shays10/jvmworkshop/ContactRetriever/README.md

 To test that it is working properly, let's fire up the server and see what happens

 1. In your terminal navigate to `ContactRetriever`, execute `./compile.sh` and `./run.sh`.
-Your jetty server should be up and running.
+Your Jetty server should be up and running.

 2. In a separate terminal window, locate your PID via `jps`.